Stig Sæterbakken: Life and career

 Stig Sæterbakken published his first book at the age of 18, a collection of poems called Floating Umbrellas, while still attending Lillehammer Senior High School.
 In 1991, Sæterbakken released his first novel, Incubus, followed by The New Testament in 1993.
-Aestethic Bliss (1994) collected five years of work as an essayist.
+Estetisk salighet (Aesthetic Bliss) (1994) collected five years of work as an essayist.

 Sæterbakken returned to prose in 1997 with the novel Siamese, which marks a significant departure in his style.
 The following year saw the release of Self-Control.
 And in 1999, he published Sauermugg.
 The three books, the S-trilogy—as they are often called—were published in a collected edition in 2000.

 In February 2001, Sæterbakken's second collection of essays, The Evil Eye was released.
-As with Aestethic Bliss this book also represents a summing up and a closing of a new phase in the authorship.
+As with Aesthetic Bliss this book also represents a summing up and a closing of a new phase in the authorship.
 In many ways the essays throw light on Sæterbakken's own prose over the last years, the S-trilogy in particular.

 Siamese was released in Sweden by Vertigo.
 Vertigo followed up with a translation of Sauermugg in April 2007.
 This edition, however, was different from the Norwegian original.
 It included some of the later published Sauermugg-monologues, together with left overs from the time the book was written, about 50 pages of new material all together.
 The expanded edition was entitled Sauermugg Redux.
 Siamese has since been translated into Danish, Czech and English.

 Sæterbakken's last novels were The Visit, Invisible Hands, Don't Leave Me and Through the Night.
 He was awarded the Osloprisen (Oslo Prize) in 2006 for The Visit.
 Invisible Hands was nominated for both the P2-listener's Novel prize and Youth's Critics' Prize in 2007.
 The same year he was awarded the Critics Prize and Bokklubbene's Translation Prize for his translation of Nikanor Teratologen's Assisted Living.

 Sæterbakken was artistic director of The Norwegian Festival of Literature from 2006 until October 2008, when he resigned owing to the controversy which arose when David Irving was invited to the festival in 2009 (see below).

 Sæterbakken's books were released and translated in several countries, among them Russia and US.
 April 2009 Flamme Forlag released an essay by Sæterbakken, in their series of book-singles, called Yes.
 No. Yes.

 Sæterbakken committed suicide on January 24, 2012, aged 46.